hpc-carpentry/hpc-carpentry.github.io/pages/community.md

 - Chat to community members in our <a href="https://swc-slack-invite.herokuapp.com/">Slack channel</a>.
 We have dedicated channels for many of our sub-communities.
 - Follow us on <a href="https://www.facebook.com/carpentries/">Facebook</a>.
 - Going to an event?
 Hoping to connect with other people from The Carpentries?
-List the event and your your details on our [meetups page](http://pad.software-carpentry.org/swc-events-meetup).
+List the event and your details on our [meetups page](http://pad.software-carpentry.org/swc-events-meetup).
 - Join and contribute to some of our [mailing lists](https://carpentries.topicbox.com/latest).
 - Read our twice-monthly <a href="{{site.url}}/newsletter">newsletter</a>, *Carpentry Clippings*.
 [Sign up to get it by email](http://eepurl.com/cfODMH) or <a href="http://us14.campaign-archive2.com/home/?u=46d7513c798c6bd41e5f58f4a&id=50c3e6d6fe">see past issues</a>.